enovaui/design-tokens/packages/core-tokens/README.md

 # @enovaui/core-tokens

+Core design tokens package for the LG UI Kit design system.

 ## Overview

-This package provides the foundational design tokens used across the `enovaui` ecosystem.
+This package provides the foundational, primitive design tokens used across the `enovaui` ecosystem.
+These tokens serve as the building blocks for all visual attributes in the LG UI Kit.

 ### What are Primitive Tokens?

-Primitive tokens are the raw values that defines visual attributes such as colors, typography, spacing, and more.
-They serve as the foundational building blocks of a design system and can be referenced by other tokens to ensure consistency and scalability.
+Primitive tokens represent the most basic visual values in our design system:

+* **Colors**: Base color palette
+* **Typography**: Font sizes, weights, and line heights
+* **Spacing**: Standard spacing and layout measurements
+* **Radius**: Border radius values for consistent component shapes

 ## Installation